roman/testloop/README.md

 # TestLoop

-TestLoop is a library that provides an automated execution and reloading of a cabal's test-suites whenever a file is modified on the hs-source-dirs
+TestLoop is a library that provides an automated execution and reloading of a cabal's test-suites whenever a haskell file is modified.

 ## Usage

-Once you have a test suite using a haskell test library (hspec, HUnit, test-framework, etc), write the following in your project's cabal file:
+Once you have a test suite using a haskell test library ([hspec][hspec], [HUnit][hunit], [test-framework][testframe], etc), write the following in your project's cabal file:

 ```cabal
 test-suite tests